DMU guidance for taking exams remotely or on campus - academic year 2022/23

 If you cannot attend your exam due to sudden unexpected extenuating circumstances, you can apply for a deferral of assessment.
 You should seek advice from your Faculty Student Advice Centre to discuss your situation directly.
-Click here for more information about deferrals.

 If you wish to discuss individual exam adjustments due to a disability, medical condition or mental health issue, you should contact Disability Advice and Support or the Mental Health Inclusion Team.
+Students can

 There are deadlines in place for extra support arrangements to be finalised however; please bear in mind that these deadlines are for the completion of the process.
 During your appointment, the Disability Advice and Support team may require further evidence, so our advice is that you apply as soon as possible and not leave it until near the deadline.

-Individual Exam Arrangements: ‘Stop Clock’ Breaks
+Individual Exam Arrangements – on campus exams: ‘Stop Clock’ Breaks

-Where a requirement for a ‘stop clock’ break has been confirmed through the Disability Advice and Support team, this will be put in place for formal exams.
+Under standard examination arrangements held on campus, where a requirement for a ‘stop clock’ break has been confirmed through the Disability Advice and Support team, this will be put in place for formal exams.

 Stop clock breaks give the student the chance to take a rest break during the exam, these breaks are flexible in that the clock can be paused any number of times up until the end of the exam and the total number of minutes the clock is paused for is added to the end time of the exam.